Levonalp/DjangoSqlreact---back-end/README.md

 - The API will be available at `http://localhost:8000/`.

 ## Security
-- Uses Django's security best practices..
+- Uses Django's security best practices.
 - Environment variables for sensitive settings.

 ## Contribution